Add external collaborators to an SSO organization

 Option 2: Create a partner organization

-If you do not want to add external collaborators to your main Opti ID organization, you can create a separate Opti ID organization specific to external collaborators.
-To do this, submit a ticket to Optimizely Support, who will create the partner organization and add the requested external collaborators to it.
+If you do not want to add external collaborators to your main Opti ID organization, Optimizely can create a separate Opti ID organization specific to external collaborators.

 Option 3: Add directly to your identity provider

-If you would prefer to manage users within a single SSO system and Opti ID organization, you can add external collaborators directly to your identity provider.
+If you prefer to manage users within a single SSO system and Opti ID organization, you can add external collaborators directly to your identity provider.

 External collaborators sign in through the same SSO organization your internal users do.